-White sangria, whether prepared with white wine or wheat beer, is as fun as it is elegant and refreshing to drink.
+White sangria, prepared with rum and either white wine or wheat beer, is as fun as it is elegant and refreshing to drink.

-It can be mixed in any number of ways and we are offering up two tried and true variations of one main recipe in this post.
+White sangria can be mixed in any number of ways and we are offering two tried and true variations of one main recipe.
 Both are infinitely customizable so you can easily modify them to suit your own preferences.

 What you will Need